sockethub/sockethub/packages/sockethub-platform-irc/README.md

 This module contains all of the implementation details of an IRC client and is used as a sockethub platform.

+Each sockethub platform uses JSON Activity Streams 2.0 which are recevied from and sent to clients, through the Sockethub service.

 # Object Formats

 ## Connected to IRC: